Bachelor of Science

 d.
 Concentrations: (15-38 cr)

 In consultation with their academic advisor, students must select one of the following concentrations: business analytics, business law, computer science, packaging, supply chain management or technical sales.
-For students interested in computer science, the minimum criteria for acceptance is the completion of Computer Science and Engineering 231 and 260 with a combined grade-point average in those two courses of 3.0.
 Students in the business analytics concentration must complete the data science minor.
-The concentration and any additional minors will be noted on the student’s academic record.
+The concentrations and any additional minors will be noted on the student’s academic record.

 Business Analytics: (38 cr)